tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 ### 8.3 Quality Assurance Workflow (non-normative)

 In contrast to `Quality Control`, which focuses on finding and fixing errors, `Quality Assurance` is about filtering a dataset down to a subset of records that are fit for some purpose.
-The mechanism for this in the Fittness for Use Framework is to define a set of `MultiRecord` `Measures` that return `COMPLETE` if the dataset meets a dataset-level requirement derived from `SingleRecord` Test outcomes, and `NOT_COMPLETE` otherwise, and if `NOT_COMPLETE`, filter out records based on underlying `Validation` problems until the `Measure` returns `COMPLETE`.
+The mechanism for this in the Fitness for Use Framework is to define a set of `MultiRecord` `Measures` that return `COMPLETE` if the dataset meets a dataset-level requirement derived from `SingleRecord` Test outcomes, and `NOT_COMPLETE` otherwise, and if `NOT_COMPLETE`, filter out records based on underlying `Validation` problems until the `Measure` returns `COMPLETE`.
 When all the `MultiRecord` `Measures` of this sort for a `Use Case` (as specified by `Policy`) are `COMPLETE`, the filtered data set is fit for use with respect to the selected `Use Case`.

 ## 9 Round-Up

 There are pitfalls in defining tests for the naive.
 Just make sure that the `Expected Response` doesn’t hide any edge cases.
 Easier said than done sometimes: 11 years work went into the BDQ standard, and we were often surprised by "emergent properties" and differing assumptions.
 There are pitfalls in defining tests for the experienced.

 Critical to the process of defining a new test is to iterate.
-Start with a draft definition, create one or more independent implementations, have someone who isn't writing the implementation produce conformance testing data (including looking at values found in the wild), validate the implemenation(s) against this data, and discuss any discrepancies between the expected and actual results.
+Start with a draft definition, create one or more independent implementations, have someone who isn't writing the implementation produce conformance testing data (including looking at values found in the wild), validate the implementation(s) against this data, and discuss any discrepancies between the expected and actual results.
 In all but the most trivial cases, it will be necessary to iterate and refine the test specifications, test implementations, and the test conformance testing data.
 This process of iteration is critical for producing a robust test specification that is clear, unambiguous, and has logic that handles real world data and edge cases.

 ### 9.1 Summary of the BDQ Philosophy